NuGet/Home/README.md

 * [NuGet (on CodePlex)](http://nuget.codeplex.com) - the NuGet command-line tool, Visual Studio Extension and PowerShell CmdLets
 * [NuGetGallery](https://github.com/NuGet/NuGetGallery) - the current NuGet Gallery

-We are woring hard to make NuGet a modern package manager for .NET.
+We are working hard to make NuGet a modern package manager for .NET.
 The repos where the action around that is happening:

 * [NuGet.CommandLine](https://github.com/NuGet/NuGet.CommandLine) - the NuGet command-line tool
 * [NuGet.VisualStudioExtension](https://github.com/NuGet/NuGet.VisualStudioExtension) - the NuGet Visual Studio Extension and PowerShell CmdLets